-Use the same printable sheet or writable sleeve you have already recorded your initial thoughts on to reflect, revise, and record new knowledge or evidence that best supports your groups summation related to your topic area.
+Using the same printable sheet or writable sleeve you have already recorded your initial thoughts, reflect and revise then record new knowledge or evidence that best supports your groups summation related to your topic area.
 Each group member should be prepared to share an element as time and information permits.
 Remember the evidence you provide is part of your culminating assessment for Q4 Health Education FOCUS assessed learning goals.

 How can I demonstrate proper hygiene at home and school?

+health risks?

 How can I show respect for myself and my body and respect for others?

-How can I access reliable health information, products and services?
-How can practicing daily health behaviors reduce my potential health risks?
-How can I show good character at school and home?
-ZSKILLS tudent Name Teacher name nswer:
+How can practicing How can I show good character at school and daily health behaviors reduce my potential home?

 After listening and participating in the HGD presentations I have a question that I would like answered privately.(select one)

-- □ In person in private conversation - Written below and returned to me
+☐ In person - in private conversation

+■ Written below and returned to me

+question is

+dent Name Teacher name

+swer:

+☐ You should discuss with your parent/guardian

+□ I cannot answer this question

 I need to refer this question to school counselor and administrative personnel

+Module 4

+Accessing Valid and Reliable Information, Products and Services